 - Finding Passenger Lists before 1820 lists many sources for finding immigration related material before 1820

 - Germans to America indexes German immigrant passengers for the major ports (New York, Baltimore, Philadelphia, Boston and New Orleans).

 - The 1850-1897 period can be searched online at: National Archives - Access to Archival Databases - Passenger Lists

 - Germans to America Series II: the 1840s

-- Also see: What Passenger Lists Are Online?
+- Also see: Ship Passenger Lists and Records on the Internet

 - Church Records...

-- Sometimes church records for German churches in America will list the German place of birth of the parents in the baptismal records of their children (try the FHL).
+- Sometimes church records for German churches in America will list the German place of birth of the parents in the baptismal records of their children (try FamilySearch).

 - If you don't know which church your ancestor attended look for churches near the address where he or she lived - you can sometimes find addresses in census records and city directories.

 - Death Certificates usually give place of birth (often just the country, but sometimes the town is given).

 - Online Finding Aid: Directory of Online Death Records Indexes and Death Certificates